 Both haves of the lower body are joined and smoothed.

 The alginate process is repeated on Bill’s upper body.
 The upper body mold will include the upper arms but forearms will be molded separately.

 The upper body is cast in two halves using Ultracal 30, fiberglass, and steel reinforcing rods.

 Both halves of the upper body are joined and the upper and lower halves are fit together.
 Wood splints simulate forearms and help support the sculpture.

 The right arm is cast.
 Notice that the model is always placed into the full pose to preserve overall continuity.

 Seen here is a detail of the “raw pull” of both forearms.

-Alginate is applied to Bobby’s face, ears, and throat.
+Alginate is applied to Bobby’s head.
 Cotton is embedded into the wet alginate.
 Most of the cotton is removed after the alginate sets.
-(The small fibers that remain will help attach the alginate to the plaster gauze mother mold.)
 Plaster gauze is applied over the alginate and cotton.

 More gauze is applied until the face mold is complete.
 Then the mold is loosened from Bobby’s face, and then, gently removed.